+In the second part of the module, an introduction into the climate regime (United Nations Framework Convention on Climate Change, Kyoto Protocol, Paris Agreement) in the context of international environmental governance will be given.
+This will be discussed against the backdrop of geopolitical developments.

+Global environmental commons, Introduction into the International Climate Regime, discuss the role of state and non-state actors, Case Studies, Critical Assessment and Concluding Discussion.

+Teaching Style V/S Climate Policy and Instruments (2 SWS, 2 CP)

+V/S Climate Diplomacy (2 SWS, 3 CP)

+Prerequisites None

+Performance Assessment Seminar contribution (ungraded) and written elaboration (report)

+(graded)

+Workload Active participation in 2 courses: 60 hours

+Preparation and follow-up: 30 hours

+Assessment component determined by instructor: 60 hours

+Total: 150 hours

+Credit Points 5 CP

+Scope of Time One semester (Recommended: 1st semester)

+Semester Offered Winter semester

+Target Group Global Change Ecology

+C2 Ecosystem Services and Biodiversity

+C3 Global Economy

+C2 Ecosystem Services and Biodiversity

+Responsible for the Module Ecological Services, UBT

+Structural Content Ecological Services, UBT

+Learning Objectives Global change in climate, land use, markets and politics has a

+major impact on the performance of ecosystems.
+The aim of this module is to examine in greater depth the ecosystem services relevant to societies (food production, erosion regulation, drinking water purification, risk protection, etc) and their relationship to

+biodiversity.
-Teaching Style V/S Land Use Change and Climate C1a (2 SWS, 2 CP) V/S Land Use Change and Socio-Economy C1b (2 SWS, 3 CP) Prerequisites None Performance Assessment Written Report (graded) and seminar contribution (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined byy instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 1st Global Change Ecology semester) Semester Offered Winter Semester Target Group Global Change Ecology Reference to Other Modules A2 Ecological Climatology C2 Ecosystem Services and Biodiversity C3 Global Economy C2 Ecosystem Services and Biodiversity Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives Global change of climate, land-use, markets and political systems has a strong influence on the productivity of an economic system.
-Aim of this module is an advanced discussion of the aspects of the productivity of economic systems relevant for society (food production, erosion regulation, drinking water purification, risk protection, etc) and their relationship to biodiversity.
-Course Content The lecture "Ecosystem Services" provides an overview of economic system services in regional and global human environmental systems.
-Contents include the definition and classification of ecosystem services, as well as their relationship to biodiversity and the role of global change.
-Furthermore, topics include physical quantification and socio-economic evaluation, the supply and demand through social agents as well as the management of ecosystem productivity with policy instruments that are close to the market.

-The seminar supplements lecture topics with current research examples.
+Course Content The lecture "Ecosystem Services" gives an overview of ecosystem services in regional and global human-environmental systems.
+Contents include the definition and classification of ecosystem services, their relationship to biodiversity and the role of global change.
+Furthermore, the physical quantification and socio-economic evaluation, the supply and demand by social actors as well as the management of the performance of the ecosystem by market-related policy instruments are dealt with.
+The seminar deepens lecture topics with current examples from research.